Please note that Tapas no longer supports Internet Explorer.

 “Got it.
 Thank you.”

 Excitedly scanned a display and found a particular processor still waiting for me.
 I smiled at it like a friend.
-The muscle crowding the doorway must have caught that and hideously frowned in response.
+The muscle crowding the doorway must have caught that, and frowned hideously in response.
 Terrible customer service here.
-Regardless, business must be booming – the pudgy sentinel was even larger today.
-He perfectly filled his role as impenetrable security system.
-When that food chipper stood at the ingress, the hope of getting out was non-existent.

 Audranasa